NOTE: BOOKING DETAILS

-The NEW FESTIVAL WEBSITE with full programme and booking and ticket details will be up from midday on 19th March.
+NEW WEBSITE with full programme and booking and ticket details will be up from midday on 17th March.

-Following last May’s terrific twenty-first Festival plans are now underway for the twenty-second Swindon Festival of Literature, which will run from 4th – 16th May 2015.
+Following last May’s terrific twenty-second Festival plans are now underway for the twenty-third Swindon Festival of Literature, which will run from 2nd – 14th May 2016.

 Of course, in true Swindon Festival of Literature tradition, it will not just be published names that make this festival a high spot on Wiltshire’s cultural calendar.

-Festival Director Matt Holland says “The Festival has become a veritable festival of ideas.
+Festival Director Matt Holland says “The Festival is a veritable festival of ideas.
 Each year it attracts new writers, terrific speakers, and a larger following.
-At every level, it has become a fantastic celebration for Swindon of things well written and things well said.”
+At every level, it has become a wonderful celebration for Swindon of things well written and things well said.”

 He added, “It offers experiences for everyone that make life memorable.
 People of all ages and backgrounds have a very good time.
 They get together, meet authors, join in lively talk, explore new ideas, and even have a laugh.
 It is all very exciting!”

-Financial support is also provided by Dominic Winter Book Auctions; Swindon Borough Council and Swindon Artswords; the Council’s Adult and Families Learning Project; and Lower Shaw Farm; plus valuable support and assistance from the Swindon Advertiser, the Link Magazine, Acorn Press, Waterstone’s, Pen & Paper Bookshop, Friends of the Festival, as well as a host of other local organisations and individuals.
+Financial support is also provided by Dominic Winter Book Auctions; Swindon Borough Council and Swindon Artswords; the Council’s Adult and Families Learning Project; and Lower Shaw Farm; plus valuable support and assistance from the Swindon Advertiser, the Link Magazine, Acorn Press, Waterstones, Friends of the Festival, as well as a host of other local organisations and individuals.

 It is heartening that all these people see the value of a festival of Literature in Swindon!